 - How do you deal with specific situations where (when) your presence is being challenged?

-- How do you know if you are any progress?
+- How do you know if you are making any progress?

 By assessing your own presence as a leader first, you are able to identify how your skills support others and get feedback for what might be missing with your approach.
 You are not “born with it” — as presence for any leader can and should be developed.
 In coaching leaders, we begin to unpack communication and understand more about how they show up to their team, supervisor, and within the organization.
 What is most critical for this reflection and introspection is to identify what a leader believes to be true in contrast to how others perceive the leader’s actions and attitudes — really to understand the balance between these two perspectives.
 What is good to know is, there is not a single way to show up as a leader.
 Executive presence should be defined and grown by each leader.
 It’s really about asking: